videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/features/start-join-meeting.md

 </div>

+## 1. Configuration

-1. **Configure** - To configure a meeting, you will need generated token from [Server Setup](/docs/guide/audio-and-video-calling/server-setup).
+To configure a meeting, you will need [generated token](/docs/guide/audio-and-video-calling/server-setup#generate-accees-token-and-integrate-other-apis) and [meetingId](/docs/realtime-communication/rest-api-reference/create-join-meeting#create-meeting), we had discussed in [Server Setup](/docs/guide/audio-and-video-calling/server-setup).

-2. **Initialize** - After configuration, you will have to Initialize meeting by providing name, meetingId, micEnabled, webcamEnabled & maxResolution.
-For meetingId generation you can follow our guide [Server Setup](/docs/guide/audio-and-video-calling/server-setup).

-3. **Join** - After configuration & initialization, the third step is to call `join()`function to join a meeting.

-**NOTE** : For React & React native developer, you have to be familiar with hooks concept.
-You can undesratnd hooks concept on [React Hooks](https://reactjs.org/docs/hooks-intro.html).

-### Configuration And Initialization
+This code snippet calls API from local server

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';